InertExpert2911/Reddit_AI_Assistant/README.md

 ## Overview 💡

-The Reddit AI Assistant is a Python tool built to help you find relevant discussions on Reddit and generate smart, context-aware comment suggestions using Google's Gemini Models.
+The Reddit AI Assistant is a Python agent built to help you find relevant discussions on Reddit and generate smart, context-aware comment suggestions using Google's Gemini Models.
 It runs in notebook environments (like Kaggle, Colab, or your local machine) and provides a user-friendly interface with Gradio.

 Think of it as your helper to streamline finding engagement opportunities and drafting thoughtful comments based on the post, ongoing discussion, and your own expertise.